Jorellana90/progressportal/README.md

 + Push local changes to remote repository
 + Talked about best practices
 + Reviewed JSON and Key and Value pairs

+---

+# Progress Portal Update - March 9th, 2019
+### Worked on webpages
++ Created local progressportal directory on personal iMac
++ Cloned remote repo to local repo on iMac
++ Updated nav bar on each HTML page